Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: 0+1D boundaries and domain walls with abelian onsite symmetry

-In order to see the categorical descriptions of the boundaries phases in lattice models, we again start from the most obvious case, where we choose the 1d bulk to be the trivial SPT order, whose topological skeleton is $\bc[\FZ_1(\rep(G))]{\rep(G)}$.
-We pick the boundary phase on the left side, i.e. $\mathcal H_{\text{tot}} = \medotimes_{i\geq 0}\mathcal{H}_i$ (the right side is similar) and analyze its boundary conditions: \begin{enumerate} \item \textbf{$G$-symmetric boundary conditions}: First we consider the boundary conditions that preserve $G$-symmetry.
-For example, the following boundary Hamiltonian preserves the $G$-symmetry on the boundary:
+In order to see the categorical structures of the boundaries phases in lattice models, we again start from the most obvious case, where we choose the 1+1D bulk to be the trivial SPT order, whose topological skeleton is $\bc[\FZ_1(\rep(G))]{\rep(G)}$ as $\rm theorem^{ph}$ \ref{thm_SPT} shows.
+We pick the boundary phase on the left side, i.e. $\mathcal H_{\text{tot}} = \bigotimes_{i\geq 0}\mathcal{H}_i$ (the right side is similar) and analyze its boundary conditions: